bravoalpha79/k9-zen/test-procedure.md

 ---

-_**Observation #1**: On small and extra small screens (screen width below 768px) the background images on all pages become too focused (i.e. the screen range is too small) to be recognisable._
+_**Observation #1**: On small and extra small screens (screen width below 768px) the background images on all pages become too zoomed in (i.e. the screen range is too small) to be recognisable._

 _However, given that:_